Jiajing-Sun/jiajing-sun.github.io/_pages/about.md

 I am an **Associate Professor** and the **Deputy Director** of the **Department of Statistics and Data Science** at the **School of Economics and Management**, **University of Chinese Academy of Sciences (UCAS)**, located in Beijing, China.
 My primary research focuses on **econometrics**, **financial econometrics**, and the **intersection of data science and economics**.

 I am also a **Chartered Financial Analyst (CFA)** and a **Fellow of the Institute of Mathematics and its Applications (FIMA)**.
-These professional qualifications reflect my strong academic background and practical experience in **finance**, **mathematics**, and **econometrics**.

-In addition to my core research areas, I have a broad academic interest in **environmental management** and **environmental economics**.
-I have worked on projects related to the economic implications of **environmental policies** and **climate change**, exploring how econometric methods can be applied to **sustainable development**.

 ## Research Interests

 My research spans several domains within **econometrics**, with a particular passion for **financial econometrics**.
 I develop and apply innovative econometric models to analyze and predict economic and financial trends.
 One of my key areas of focus is **modeling financial markets**, particularly through **time series analysis**, **volatility modeling**, and **risk management**.

-In addition, I have a broad academic interest in **financial risk management**.
+I have a broad academic interest in **financial risk management**.
 I have conducted foundational research for **regulatory early warning systems** in financial derivatives markets, specifically for the **China Financial Futures Exchange (CFFEX)**.
 This research focused on developing models and frameworks to identify potential risks in financial markets and improve the resilience of trading systems.
 Since 2021, I have also been developing the **Competitiveness Evaluation System for Financial Technology in Small and Medium Banks**, which includes creating evaluation indicators based on strategic implementation, organizational structure, IT governance, risk management, and technological services.
 This work involves the collection and analysis of data from 541 Chinese banks, using **machine learning** and **text analysis** techniques to build multi-dimensional assessments of financial technology.

 In **August 2024**, I successfully completed the **Digital Financial Competitiveness Evaluation Index for Small and Medium Commercial Banks**, which was presented at the **China Financial Forum** on **December 14, 2024**.
 Experts have highlighted that this index aligns closely with China’s innovation-driven development strategy and provides valuable guidance to small and medium-sized banks for market positioning and development strategy.